-ANY QUESTIONS RELATED TO ELIGIBILITY, PLEASE CONTACT THE ALZHEIMER'S ASSOCIATION AT GRANTSAPP@ALZ.ORG PRIOR TO SUBMITTING AN LOI.
+Any questions related to eligibility, please contact the Alzheimer's Association at grantsapp@alz.org PRIOR TO SUBMITTING AN LOI.
 NO EXCEPTIONS WILL BE MADE AFTER THE LOI DEADLINE HAS PASSED.
 The Alzheimer's Association reserves the right to require additional documentation if necessary.

-The self-statement will be validated by the Alzheimer's Association and removed from the LOI.
+The self-statement will be validated by the Alzheimer's Association and removed from the

+LOI.
 The self-statement will not be included in the information shared with reviewers and will only be used by Alzheimer's Association staff to confirm eligibility to this program.

-- Individuals who have a position of an Assistant Professorship or above are not eligible. - Individuals currently enrolled in a Doctoral Program are not eligible, regardless of prior degree status - Please refer to Section III: B. Eligibility & Ineligibility for additional ineligibility criteria, which are applicable to both Applicant/Fellow and the Mentor
+- Individuals who have a position of an Assistant Professorship or above are not eligible. - Individuals currently enrolled as a student in a undergraduate, Master or Doctoral Program are not eligible, regardless of prior degree status - Please refer to Section III: B. Eligibility & Ineligibility for additional ineligibility criteria, which are applicable to both Applicant/Fellow and the Mentor